How much energy powers a good life? Less than you're using, says a new report

 But, Ladislaw cautioned, many of these moves can face resistance at the local level.

-"We've got to stop saying, 'Hey, we don't really want a new bus rapid transit route,' or...'We don't want X, Y or Z piece of infrastructure in our area," she said, when it's "in our longer term interest to support that."
-Especially now that there is growing evidence that those measures, and using less energy generally, do not have a negative impact on Americans living a happy, healthy life.
+"We've got to stop saying, 'Hey, we don't really want a new bus rapid transit route' or ...
+'We don't want X, Y or Z piece of infrastructure in our area,' " she said, when it's "in our longer-term interest to support that."
+This is especially true, now that there is growing evidence that those measures, and using less energy generally, do not have a negative impact on Americans living a happy, healthy life.